 Recipe to try: Rainbow Yogurt Bowl

 Yogurt contains probiotics, which are sometimes used to treat chronic digestive conditions.
-Beyond yogurt, you can find probiotics in aged cheeses, sauerkraut, kimchi and tempeh.
+Beyond yogurt, you can find probiotics in kefir, sauerkraut, kimchi and tempeh.
 Probiotics are also available as supplements for kids, but check with your pediatrician first before giving your child probiotics in any form.

 Related: Diarrhea: What to Eat and Avoid